A Bit About Me

 Children learn by doing and learn best when allowed to explore their world using all their senses in a safe and nurturing environment.
 Children benefit greatly from the family atmosphere and small group size.
 Friends grow and learn together in a small group setting.
 My program incorporates a mixture of planned and child directed activity time and children are able to experiment with and explore all materials available to them at their own pace.
-Stir this with a great deal of TLC and you have a program with a winning recipe!

 What to Expect

 We start our day at 7:00 in the morning.
 We usually follow this daily schedule, but of course when working with young children flexibility is the key so times and events may vary depending on the day.

 7:00 - 8:30 child directed play / individually planned learning curriculum

 8:30 - 9:00 snack / washroom / dress for outside

 10:00 - 10:15 undress / washroom